fallen-icarus/cardano-loans/README.md

       }
 ```

-##### Payment Datum
+#### Payment Datum

-This datum is attached to all direct outputs to lenders.
-It is used to prevent double-satisfaction.
+This inline datum is attached to all direct outputs to lenders.
+It is used to prevent
+double-satisfaction.

 ```haskell
 -- | The `CurrencySymbol` is always the active beacon policy id, and the `TokenName` is always